pchapin/riskysim/README.md

 RiskySim
 ========

-A web-based RISC-V simulator.
-This project is a simulator for the RISC-V instruction set architecture.
-It is intended for educational use.
+This project is a simulator for the RISC-V instruction set architecture running as a web application.
+It is intended primarily for educational use.
 It provides a visualization of the processor registers and allows basic assembly language-level debugging operations such as single stepping, setting breakpoints, etc.

 This project is in its early stages and is not currently usable.
 Check back later for developments!